 This is step two in a three part goal setting series, complete with worksheets to help you get a jump on tackling your health goals.
 I wrote part one here about successful goal setting.
 Read that if you haven't yet!
 In part one we discussed the importance of thinking about your long term hopes and dreams before starting to set goals.
 Hopefully you've written out your wellness vision on your free worksheet.
-(The worksheet is available on this post!)
+The full mini workbook is available for download here.

 In step two we will consider three month goals.
 We are basically reverse engineering our goals, focusing specifically on changing specific behaviors.
 I recommend working on no more than 3 three-month goals at a time.
 Any more than that and it's easy to get overwhelmed.
 Pick something you want to accomplish (run a 10k, pack a lunch 4 days per week, go to yoga everyday...).
 Make sure this is a stretch from what you are already doing.

 Your three month goal can be a brand new behavior or an improvement of something you've already started.
 Your goal can be about sleep, stress, exercise, water intake, self-care, your relationship with your husband.
 Anything!
 Think about what you want to be doing consistently, three months from now, and also think about your wellness vision.
 Go back and re-read it.
 Your three month goals should have you on track to be where you imagined yourself in your wellness vision.
 Only start one brand new behavior for your 3 month goal, and work to improve something else you've already started.